kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 3. **Duplicate Names**: If an environment variable is defined multiple times in the file, the last occurrence takes precedence and overrides any previous values.

-4. **Size Limit**: The maximum allowed size for the env file is 1 MiB.
+4. **Size Limit**: To start with, the maximum allowed size for the env file will be 64KiB.
+Limits for key-value length will be added as a part of implementation after additional investigation.

 5. **File Location**: The env file must be placed within the `emptyDir` volume associated with the pod.
 If it is not found in the correct location, the Kubernetes API server will reject the pod creation request.

 6. **Container Behavior**:

     a. **Startup**: At container startup, the kubelet (the Kubernetes node agent) will parse the env file from the emptyDir volume and inject the defined variables into the container's environment.
+To avoid race condition with another container updating the env file, we will restrict mounting the emptyDir volume (containing the env file) in initContainer only.

     b. **File Access**: The env file itself is not directly accessible within the container unless explicitly mounted by the container configuration.

-7. **Dynamic Updates**: Currently, changes to the env file after container startup are not reflected in the container's environment until a restart.
-A potential future enhancement could involve dynamically updating environment variables when the file is modified.

 ### Failure and Fallback Strategy